devlinjunker/JS-Fun/NOTES/build.md

 precompiled JS files (React/Webpack especially)

 ** Design Thoughts: **
+ - Write test files first!
+  - Even if no exceptions, write comments that explain test strategy
- - [ ] Swagger/OpenAPI Endpoint Documentation and testing?
+ - [ ] Write api server endpoints with contract models and mock return data
+  - Where does validation fit?
+(See below)
+  - If no server yet, set up dataservice classes with the same
  - [ ] Validate JS for API Endpoint Contracts
    - Use Shared Models between API and UI
     - Models and Contracts defined in API `src/data` directory (UI imports these from API to know what to expect)
    - Should this be separate vs same repo as client and api?
    - Constructors can throw the error messages that are used in validation
    - FEND classes extend the validation/backend class
     - has getModel method, with return type of validation class that can be passed to API methods with validation class typed params